Baton Rouge General to provide free monthly vein screenings starting this month

 Trending News

-People who want to be screens should reserve a spot through the hospital's website.
+People who want to be screened should reserve a spot through the hospital's website.

 More News